chingu-voyages/v48-tier1-team-01/README.md

 # Deployment

-This application is not deployed yet.
+The application has been deployed and is available at https://chingu-voyages.github.io/v48-tier1-team-01/.

 # Build